IllFil/API-for-word-definitions/README.md

-# MyAPI is a simple API that provides definitions for words.
+# Its a simple API that provides definitions for words.

 ## Getting Started

-To use MyAPI, follow these steps:
+To use API, follow these steps:

 1. Install the necessary dependencies.
 2. Clone the repository.